-Taking regular backups of your website can easily prevent such a situation from happening and hence, it needs to be put as a high priority task during the development process.
+Taking regular backups of your website can easily prevent such a situation from happening and hence, it needs to be put on a high priority task during the development process.

-If you are starting a website or looking for suitable ways to create a backup for an already existing one, then this guide should help you in creating and saving your backups in secure places, in more ways than one.
+If you are starting a blog or a website or looking for suitable ways to create a backup for an already existing one, then this guide should help you in creating and saving your backups in secure places, in more ways than one.

 You can choose the one which best suits your needs and runs your website without ever worrying about server crashes or data loss.